jrwhite17/DevOpsAssignment2/README.md

 * Deploy the ELK stack accross multiple EC2 instances
 * Configure a Nginx reverse proxy for the ELK stack
 * Improve deployment time by using a preconfigured Jenkins AMI
+* Create handoff of current Stack name to the Jenkins job Stack name default value